wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [OpenEBS #Project#](https://www.openebs.io/): OpenEBS is an open source storage platform that provides persistent and containerized block storage for DevOps and container environments.

+- [Cilium #Project#](https://github.com/cilium/cilium): Cilium is open source software for providing and transparently securing network connectivity and loadbalancing between application workloads such as application containers or processes.

 ## Storage

 - [Rook #Project#](https://github.com/rook/rook): Rook is an open source cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.